 Get back in the studio and practice your skills!
-If you taken a Photogravure workshop at Art Intersection or are proficient in the process, your are invited to participate in an Open Studio day dedicated to photopolymer gravure.
+If you have taken a Photogravure workshop at Art Intersection or are proficient in the process, you are invited to participate in an Open Studio day dedicated to photopolymer gravure.
 Please note, this is not a workshop; while you are encouraged to share knowledge with your studio mates, there will be no formal instruction.

 The $40 registration fee includes your access to our lab and equipment during the Open Studio.
 You are welcome to bring all your own materials and pay no additional fee.
 However, Art Intersection will have 4×5″ SolarPlates available for $8 each, paper and ink available for $5/print, and digital negatives for $5 each – this is a great option for those just starting out with photogravure, or those that don’t want to invest in their own materials yet.
 These additional items will be accounted for at the end of the day.